rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 <!-- Start -->

 ### Open save
-Open a document and save in the current version.
+Opens a document and saves in the current version.

 ### Activate and update all
 Loads all assembly occurrences' geometry into memory and does an update.
 Used mainly to eliminate the gray corners on assembly drawings.